sinamohsenifar/Ansible/community-playbooks/crypto/README.md

 # Manage SSL Certificates with Ansible

 This Ansible playbook automates the management of SSL certificates, including generating a Certificate Authority (CA), creating self-signed certificates, and signing a Certificate Signing Request (CSR) with the CA.

-## install community.crypto
+## Prerequisites

-- first you need to install collection
+- Ensure that the `community.crypto` collection is installed:

 ```
     ansible-galaxy collection install community.crypto
 ```

 ## Playbook Overview